July 11, 2021

 If we are serious about living like Jesus, people will question our identity, just as people tried to figure out who Jesus really was.
 The question is, will we present them with a true picture of people who have been humbled by God’s forgiveness and grace, or will we hide behind a shield of pride?

 JD Walt writes, “Remember, pride, is all about [managing] one’s image, which is a way of covering up what is underneath it.
-Hypocrisy happens when the outer image tells a different story than the inner reality.
-And the worst kind of pride is religious pride.”
+Hypocrisy happens when the outer image tells a different story than the inner reality.”

 Too often, when people who are not Christians try to describe who we are, the label they use is not prophet.
 It’s hypocrite.
 Where is Jesus in that identity?